 Some of these parts can be very expensive and can cause the whole transformation to cost you as several agile transformations together.
 You may not agree with all the points we make here.
 Every company is different and experience may vary.
 Then do not hesitate to share with us what experience you have, we will be happy for them.

-Do you have an experienced agility expert in your ranks?
+Do you have an experienced agility coaches in your ranks?
 Excellently!
 It will come in handy. 😊 But what to do when you don’t have one yet?
 You have several options:

 - Hire a senior agile coach as an employee to your company